 Three Things To Avoid When Color Matching Extensions

-Whether you have years of experience or you're just stepping into the hair extension game, a bad color match can make or break your clientele.
+Whether you have years of experience or you're just stepping into the hair extension game, a bad color match can make or break your application.
 Learn what celebrity extension specialist Drea Jaclyn (@andreahenty) says are the biggest mistakes she sees when color matching extensions.

 1. Choosing Hair Extensions Shades That Are Too Light